 Requirements for starting pediatric neurosurgery fellowship training include completion of an accredited neurosurgery residency program, and an Illinois Medical Board license.

-We will be communicating with applicants in late August of each year with invitations for on-site interviews typically in September and October.
+We will be communicating with applicants in late August of each year with invitations for on-site interviews typically in September.
 We aim for close communication throughout the application and interview process, so please do not hesitate to reach out.

 For further information or to arrange a visit, please contact Neurosurgery Division Head and Fellowship Director, Dr. Sandi Lam, at email@example.com.